sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

 	}
 ```

 Remember that when comparing doubles, we have to allow for some tolerance factor.
-In this case, I'm using 1 ten-thousandth.
+In this case, I'm using one ten-thousandth.

 Finally (**don't forget our other output**), we can add our assertion that checks that the value of `overdue` either changed for stayed the same correctly.